michaelkleinbehance/XPSPL/docs/api.rst

 All functions declared on this page do not fall into any namespace.

-.. api.php generated using docpx on 01/08/13 04:18am
+.. api.php generated using docpx on 01/08/13 01:37pm
 .. function::  signal

-    Creates a new signal processr.
+    Creates a new signal process.

     :param string|integer|object $signal: Signal to attach the process.
     :param object $callable: Callable

-    :return object|boolean Process, boolean if error:
+    :rtype: object|boolean Process, boolean if error

 .. function::  null_exhaust